Rehabilitation Science (RSC)

 RSC 304.
 Teaching and Learning in Rehab.
 (3 Credits)

-introduces students to various learning theories and teaching strategies as it relates to rehabilitation.
+This course will introduce students to various learning theories and teaching strategies as it relates to rehabilitation.
 This exploration will pay particular attention to the needs of an adult learner.
-Activities will help students appreciate how teaching is a part of working in a rehabilitation setting.
-Concepts of motivation in learning will be explored along with the impact of physical, cognitive, and psychosocial deficits in learning.
-3 credits.
+Activities will help students to appreciate how teaching is a part of working in a rehabilitation setting.
+Concepts of motivation in learning will be explored along with the impact of physical, cognitive and psychosocial deficits on learning.

 RSC 305.
 Basic Neuroscience Health Pro.
 (3 Credits)

-is designed to help rehabilitation professionals acquire knowledge related to basic neuroscience important to their practice.
+This course is designed to help rehabilitation professionals acquire knowledge related to basic neuroscience important to their practice.
 Basic Neuroscience for health professionals covers basic principles of human nervous system structure and function.
 The cellular anatomy and physiology of neurons and synapses are described.
 The course covers somatosensory, motor, limbic, cognitive and special sensory systems.
-3 credits.